microbug/pokemon-uranium-on-macos/README.md

 - You can also drag `Run Pokémon Uranium.command` to the right side of your Dock (next to the Trash)
 - When the game has launched you can close Terminal safely
 - Your saves are in `<game directory>/drive_c/users/<username>/Saved Games/Pokemon Uranium`

+### Best settings for smoothness
+- In the game, press F1 to access the limited engine settings menu
+- Disable (ironically) `Smooth Mode (Pentium 4 1.5GHz or higher)`
+- Optionally enable `Reduce screen flickering` if it helps reduce tearing for you

 ### Playing with a controller
 If you want to use a controller (I recommend the 8Bitdo SN30) follow these instructions: